 Residential vs. Commuter

 In the Emory Pre-College Program, you live away from home and experience the independence and responsibility of college life.
-Pre-College students live in an air-conditioned residential community in Dobbs Hall or Alabama Hall, in the heart of campus.
+Pre-College students live in an air-conditioned residential community in Hamilton Holmes Hall or Truman Hall, in the heart of campus.
 A meal plan is included with tuition.